 The Super Sterasyl filters are comprised of a silver permeated ceramic shell that is about ¼ inch thick, the core of the filter is then filled with granulated carbon.

-The Black Berkey Filters are comprised of ceramic and carbon and extruded into a solid unit.
+The Black Berkey Filters are comprised of high quality coconut shell carbon and extruded into a solid unit.

 The Super Sterasyl filters have been around more than 180 years in one form or another, they have been used extensively worldwide in third world and developing countries for decades, as well as usage by missionary and relief organizations.
 The Super Sterasyl is manufactured by Doulton and is sold under 2 labels, Doulton and British Berkefeld, both products are identical except for the name on them.

 In the late 1990’s a company called New Millennium Concepts LTD, procured from Doulton, the rights to be the American Distributor in North America for British Berkefeld products, NMCL thus created the Big Berkey by using a 9” ceramic filter in a British Berkefeld Stainless steel Housing rather than the traditional 7” filter.
 Sometime around 2000, NMCL created their own products as well resulting in Black Berkey Filters as well as their own version of the Big Berkey along with a variety of sizes of the Stainless Steel units.

 The Super Sterasyl filters come in a few different sizes, the information here relates to the 7” x 2” size.